jietan/puppersim/README.md

 ### Troubleshooting
 * **Pybullet hangs when starting training**.
 Possible issue: You have multiple suspended pybullet clients.
 Solution: Restart your computer.
 * **ConnectionRefusedError: [Errno 61] Connection refused**.
 Issue: Your ray server is running on a different IP address than the training script expects.
-Solution: Add the following argument `--redis_address=127.0.0.1:6379` when running `pupper_ars_train.py`.
+Solution: Look at the output of `ray start --head` for the address of the Ray runtime.
+It'll say something like `To connect to this Ray runtime from another node, run ray start --address='x.x.x.x:xxxx'`.
+Use the address provided and add the argument `--redis_address=[x.x.x.x:xxxx` when running `pupper_ars_train.py`.

 ### Guidelines for saving policies
 If you want to save a policy, create a folder within `puppersim/data` with the type of gait and date, eg `pretrained_trot_1_22_22`.
 From the `data` folder, copy the following files into the folder you just made.